 Amanda Fennell has taught courses ranging from incident response & digital forensics to operationalizing threat intelligence since 2013.
 Amanda entered the industry after completing a master’s in digital forensics (High-Tech Crime) from The George Washington University.
 After several years working as a government contractor and managing security for the Fortune 50, Mrs. Fennell accumulated certifications to ensure mastery of some of the most important tools and theories in security: CHFI, EnCE, ACE, CISSP, ITIL, and most recently a Certificate in Cybersecurity from the Rutgers College as a commitment to ongoing education.
 Amanda has been a remote leader in the security space for 12 years and now lives in New Orleans with her husband (also Tulane adjunct faculty for neurosurgery), and three children.

-Mrs. Fennell joined the Relativity team in 2018 as a chief security officer.
-In her role, she is responsible for championing and directing security strategy.
+Amanda joined the Relativity team in 2018 as CSO and became both CSO and CIO in 2021.
+In her role, Amanda is responsible for championing and directing security strategy in risk management and compliance practices as well as building and supporting Relativity’s information technology.
 What was once a vision is now a fully developed global team called Calder7, where cybersecurity, product security, and compliance specialists converge to deliver Relativity’s fully integrated security program.

 Before joining Relativity, Amanda served as the global head of cyber response and digital forensics at Zurich Insurance Company.
 She also held several management and consulting positions at Symantec, Dell SecureWorks, Booz Allen Hamilton, and Guidance Software where she garnered a wealth of knowledge on how to build and scale intelligence-driven security programs.